krongi/objectiveIntel/_portfolio/project2.md

 ---
-title: Project Name
+title: Classic Rando
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Random mouse movements on a device.
+Hours of fun messing with your friends!
 image: assets/img/portfolio/02-full.jpg
 alt: Keep Exploring

 caption:
-  title: Explore
+  title: Classic Rando
-  subtitle: Graphic Design
+  subtitle: Novelty Device
   thumbnail: assets/img/portfolio/02-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+Hardware based bluetooth device that can be installed like a bluetooth mouse.
+When activated the device will randomly move the cursor around the screen at random second intervals.
+Since you don't need to have it plugged into the device they'll never know why it's happening!

 {:.list-inline}
-- Date: January 2017
+- Date: 2021
-- Client: Explore
+- Client: Private
-- Category: Graphic Design
+- Category: Novelty Hardware Devices